artghieri/Git-and-GitHub-Introduction/README.md

         new file:   textfile.txt
 ```

-#### And now we can see that our files have been modified and staged, wich means, they need to be prepare to be upload on GitHub.
+#### Now our files have been modified and staged in the local directory, needed to be ready (commited) to be upload on GitHub.

 ## Commit
 We will commit all the changes with a simple message, and the output shows all the new files in create mode.